ricky-davis/AstroLauncher/README.md

 6. Keeps a log of everything in the logs folder
 7. Auto Restart every X hours
 8. Backup Retention for X hours
+9. Web Interface to monitor server data, force saves and restarts

+## TODO

+1. Build out Web Interface to have more management functions, possibly log in functionality

 ## INI File options